AryanJain2504/Google-Calendar-Api/README.md

 ## Steps to run the project:

 1. After cloning, make sure you have virtualenv installed.
-The run the following command:
+Then run the following command:

 ```
 python3 -m venv myenv